William H. Murray: Response to Great Depression and opposition to New Deal

 He faced the harsh problems of the Great Depression.
-Under the previous Governor, William J. Holloway, the state government had accumulated a deficit of over $5,000,000 in its effort to encourage jobs and provide welfare.
+Under the previous governor, William J. Holloway, the state government had accumulated a deficit of over $5,000,000 in its effort to encourage jobs and provide welfare.
 Mass unemployment, mortgage foreclosures, the deficit, and bank failures haunted Murray's administration.
 In 1931, the legislature appropriated $600,000 for emergency necessities.
 Through money collected from state employees, businessmen, and his own salary, Murray financed programs to feed Oklahoma's poor.
 No federal relief program had yet been instituted.
-Murray became a national leader for the victims of the Depression, and called for a national council for relief to be held at Memphis, Tennessee in June 1931.
+Murray became a national leader for the victims of the Depression, and called for a national council for relief to be held at Memphis, Tennessee, in June 1931.

-The government of Oklahoma faced failure, not only because of the massive deficit, but because many of Oklahoma's citizens could not pay their debts.
-To speed the collection of funds, at Murray's urging the Legislature created the Oklahoma Tax Commission.
-This three-member commission was responsible for the collection and administration of taxes, licenses and fees from all citizens.
+The government of Oklahoma faced failure, not only because of the massive deficit, but also because many of Oklahoma's citizens could not pay their debts.
+To speed the collection of funds, at Murray's urging, the legislature created the Oklahoma Tax Commission.
+This three-member commission was responsible for the collection and administration of taxes, licenses, and fees from all citizens.
 The new agency established safeguards against tax evasion and helped to stem the drain on the state's tax revenue.
 In 1933, he supported the abolition of Oklahoma's state property tax, leaving that tax revenue for local governments.

 By 1934, he was an anti-New Dealer.

 1932 presidential campaign

 Murray lost the Democratic nomination to Franklin Delano Roosevelt in 1932.
 He later rejected FDR's New Deal.

 In August 1931, Murray launched a campaign for the 1932 United States presidential election in Okmulgee, Oklahoma.
 His slogan was "Bread, butter, bacon, and beans".
 He testified in front of the United States Congress in January 1932 on the effects of the Great Depression in Oklahoma and dominated the 1932 Oklahoma Democratic State Convention, earning the Oklahoma Democratic Party's support for his campaign.
 He railed against Wall Street and demanded cash bonuses for veterans.

-He campaigned against Franklin Delano Roosevelt claiming he suffered from syphilis.
+He campaigned against Franklin Delano Roosevelt, claiming he suffered from syphilis.
 Huey Pierce Long, Jr., the former governor of Louisiana and U.S. senator, recalled visiting Murray in his hotel room at the 1932 Democratic National Convention in Chicago:

-"Alfalfa Bill" was very gracious … While we talked at length, he dwelt upon the virtue in the possible candidacies of everybody except Franklin Roosevelt and himself, even suggesting me as a candidate.
+"Alfalfa Bill" was very gracious ...
+While we talked at length, he dwelt upon the virtue in the possible candidacies of everybody except Franklin Roosevelt and himself, even suggesting me as a candidate.
 He understood the favorite son game.
 I soon saw that I was fencing with a past master in politics.
 Had I listened to him very long, he would have been at work to make a favorite son candidate out of me.
-I was then moving Heaven and earth to keep down other favorite son candidates. … Favorite son moves were the most dangerous things we had to fight. …
+I was then moving Heaven and earth to keep down other favorite son candidates. ...
+Favorite son moves were the most dangerous things we had to fight. ...

 He was introduced at the 1932 Democratic National Convention by Henry S. Johnston and received little support outside the Oklahoma delegation.